Check our COVID-19 Guide for updates on Library services and resources.

 These resources can help build your time management skills.
 They are a great tool to help you plan your classes and study time!
-Alternatively, don't forget to visit with RDC's Students' Association to receive a planner to help organize your daily tasks.
+Alternatively, don't forget to visit RDC's Students' Association to receive a planner to help organize your daily tasks.
 If you have questions or need further assistance with managing and organizing your time, book an appointment today with the Learning Skills Strategist.

 Do You Sabotage Your Time Management?